-Open access book publishing has lagged behind in part because no publishing model has emerged as a clear frontrunner for the sustainable publication of open access monographs.
+Open access book publishing has lagged behind journal publishing in part because of the lack of a clear publishing model for the sustainable publication of open access monographs.
 Consequently the landscape is far less developed than it is for scholarly journal publishing.
-This document from OAPEN-UK offers a brief outline of the present situation.
+This document from OAPEN-UK outliines the present situation.

 Grant options for potential OA monograph authors

 Some funding bodies may cover the costs of publishing a monograph as open access.